What are ADA Compliance Requirements?

 This title of the law is designed to help people with disabilities access the same employment opportunities and benefits available to people without disabilities.
 Employers must provide reasonable accommodations to qualified applicants or employees.

-• Title II: State and Local Government
+ADA State and Local Government Requirement (Title II)

 This section of the ADA prohibits discrimination against qualified individuals with disabilities in all programs, activities, and services of public entities.
 It applies to all state and local governments, their departments and agencies, and any other instrumentalities or special purpose districts of state or local governments.